MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-presentation-experience.md

 By default, meeting participants can give control of their shared screen to another participant in the meeting.
 This is controlled by two Teams admin meeting policies:

-- **Participants can give or request control** - This setting determines if meeting participants can give control of their shared screen to another participant or request control from another participant.
-It is **On** by default.
+- **Participants can give or request control** - This setting determines if meeting participants can request control of a shared screen from another participant.
+It's **On** by default.

-- **External participants can give or request control** - This setting determines an external participant can be given control of a shared screen.
-It is **Off** by default.
+- **External participants can give or request control** - This setting determines a guest or anonymous participant can be given control of an internal user's shared screen.
+It's **Off** by default.

 Depending on the compliance requirements of your organization, you can change these settings for some or all of your users.